-$$\frac{\partial U}{\partial \bar{L}} = 1 - \bar{L}^{\gamma-1} = 0,$$
+$$\frac{\partial U}{\partial \overline{L}} = 1 - \overline{L}^{\gamma-1} = 0,$$

-From equation (6.61), the level of output under imperfect competition is less than one, therefore less than the optimal amount.
+From equation (6.59), the level of output under imperfect competition is less than one, therefore less than the optimal amount.
 This occurs due to the monopoly power of firms.
-Firms with monopoly power have marginal revenue less than price, so they set their level of output where price exceeds marginal cost-this is the markup equation (6.57)-and they pay labor its marginal revenue product, not price times marginal product as under perfect competition.
+Firms with monopoly power have marginal revenue less than price, so they set their level of output where price exceeds marginal cost-this is the markup equation (6.55)-and they pay labor its marginal revenue product, not price times marginal product as under perfect competition.
 Because these monopolies overcharge for their output, they sell less than the ideal amount, causing equilibrium GDP in this economy to fall short of the optimal level.

-Notice from equations (6.61) and (6.57) that when $\eta \to \infty$ , $\frac{\eta - 1}{\eta} \to 1$ , which means that the markup ratio is one (firms price at marginal cost), and the equilibrium level of real GDP equals one, which means that the optimal level of output is achieved.
-Infinite demand elasticity means that firms are perfectly competitive; as markets become more competitive, the monopoly distortion-and the inefficiency in aggregate output-goes away.
+Notice from equations (6.59) and (6.55) that when $\eta' \propto, \frac{\eta - 1}{\eta} \rightarrow 1$ , which means that the markup ratio is one (firms price at marginal cost), and the equilibrium level of real GDP equals one, which means that the optimal level of output is achieved.
+Infinite demand elasticity means that firms are perfectly competitive, as markets become more competitive the monopoly distortion goes away.

-In many macroeconomic models, deviations from natural (trend) output are equally bad no matter whether they involve output above or below trend, but this is not true in this model.
-The fact that natural output is less than optimal in this model means that booms in the economy (where output is above its natural level) may bring the economy closer to its optimal output and recessions may move it farther away.
+The fact that natural output is less than optimal means that booms in the economy (where output is above its natural level) may bring the economy closer to its optimal output and recessions may move it farther away.
 This corresponds to the usual popular opinion that booms are good and recessions bad.

 A second conclusion is that "aggregate-demand externalities" are present in this model.
 Lowering her price not only implies that the individual agent sells more, but that everyone else sells more (at a given relative price) through the effect that her increase in income has on aggregate demand.
 That means that by lowering price she would make everyone else's utility higher.
-We shall see later on that these externalities

-(or "spillovers") represent failures of the price system to coordinate agents' decisions in an optimal way.
+We shall see later on that these externalities (or "spillovers") represent failures of the price system to coordinate agents' decisions in an optimal way.

 A third implication of the model is that imperfect competition alone does not lead to non-neutrality of money and a role for aggregate demand in the determination of output.
-The aggregate supply curve is still vertical because the aggregate-demand variable M does not appear in the output equation (6.61).
-From equation (6.62), increases in aggregate demand (the money supply if we so identify M) result in proportional changes in the price level.
-Thus, money is neutral in this model; in order for money to have real effects, we will need to introduce additional imperfections into the model, usually in the form of wage or price stickiness.
+The aggregate supply curve is still vertical: the aggregate-demand variable M does not appear in equation (6.59), which determines Y. From equation (6.60), it is clear that increases in aggregate demand (the money supply if we so identify M) result in proportional changes in the price level.
+Thus money is neutral in this model; in order for money to have real effects, we will need to introduce additional imperfections into the model, usually in the form of wage or price stickiness.